ericglau/openzeppelin-mcp-old/README.md

 - Stellar Contracts
 - Stylus Contracts

-These servers are based on the [OpenZeppelin Contracts MCP](https://github.com/OpenZeppelin/contracts-wizard/blob/master/packages/mcp/README.md) package, which can also be run locally by following the instructions in the linked readme.
+These servers are hosted versions of the [OpenZeppelin Contracts MCP](https://github.com/OpenZeppelin/contracts-wizard/blob/master/packages/mcp/README.md) package, which can also be run locally by following the instructions in the linked readme.

 ## Local Development